 What Is a Class 7 Licence in Canada?

-A Class 7 licence is the first licence that is issued to young and first-time drivers in certain provinces and territories in Canada.
+A Class 7 licence is a learner’s licence issued to new drivers in several provinces and territories in Canada, typically as part of a graduated licensing system.
 In essence, it is a learner’s permit that allows new drivers to operate Class 5 vehicles under the supervision of a fully-licenced driver or someone with at least a Class 5 licence.

 The age of eligibility for a Class 7 licence varies from province to province.
 In Alberta, young drivers can apply for their learner’s permit as young as 14.
 In BC, drivers must be at least 16 years old to begin their Graduated Licensing Program (GLP).